Procedure for vacuum salting of meat

 You may know the breathable clothing Gore-Tex.
 It's the same way the bags work.
 There is a special membrane which allows water vapors to penetrate through this membrane but not in from the other side.
 This means that bacteria and other "dirt" cannot enter the meat in the bag.
 Gore-Tex here you can read more about the product.

-Calculation of mg nitrite in 1 kg of meat Meat, salt, nitrite and sugar calculator
+Calculation of mg nitrite per kg of meat with 0.6% nitrite salt

 Postscript: Here is some information on salting foods.
 There are several - four - methods to salt your food.